-- 8.5.
-The supervisor also must be present to approve an arrest for refusal to obey a dispersal order during a public protest prior to the arrestee's transport to a holding facility, absent exigent circumstances to be documented as soon as practicable. - 8.6.
-In dispersing a public assembly, BPD members shall adhere to the following policies: Policy 414, Less-Lethal Munitions and Chemical Agents, Policy 1115, Use of Force, and Policy 1118, Oleoresin Capsicum Spray. - 9.
-BPD members shall not substantially surround or enclose persons participating in or observing an assembly or protest and prevent them from leaving the area unless warnings to disperse have been given and the persons have been provided an opportunity to disperse in accordance with Policy 413, Mobile Field Force. - EXAMPLE: A group of persons gathered in a public park is ordered to disperse and exit the park.
+- 16.4.
+Members must obtain supervisory approval, to be documented as soon as practicable, before issuing any citations or making arrests related to a refusal to obey a dispersal order or related to any other public protest activities, unless those activities pose a threat of imminent harm to persons or property and violate a state or local law. - 16.5.
+The supervisor also must be present to approve an arrest for refusal to obey a dispersal order during a public protest prior to the arrestee's transport to a holding facility, absent exigent circumstances to be documented as soon as practicable. - 16.6.
+In dispersing a public assembly, members shall adhere to the following policies: Policy 414, Less-Lethal Munitions and Chemical Agents, Policy 1115, Use of Force, and Policy 1118, Oleoresin Capsicum Spray. - 17.
+Members shall not substantially surround or enclose persons participating in or observing an assembly or protest and prevent them from leaving the area unless warnings to disperse have been given and the persons have been provided an opportunity to disperse in accordance with Policy 413, Mobile Field Force.

+EXAMPLE: A group of persons gathered in a public park is ordered to disperse and exit the park.
 The persons promptly attempt to comply with the order by walking down an alley that intersects the park.
-BPD members may not form lines at the beginning and end of the alley and close off all exit routes.
-BPD members may not arrest everyone thus gathered within the alley that intersects the park. - 10.
-BPD members shall not treat protesters differently based on the content or viewpoint of their legally protected speech, nor based on the race, national origin, gender identity, gender expression, disability or illness (physical or mental), sexual orientation, religion, political ideology or affiliation, social status, veteran status, economic status, familial status, HIV status, immigration status, homelessness, language ability, age, or any other protected class under state, federal, and local laws.
-See Policy 317, Fair and Impartial Policing. - 11.
-BPD members shall not target the leaders or organizers of an assembly or protest by singling out such persons for harsher treatment.
-BPD members shall not single out persons for video recording solely because the persons appear to be the leaders or organizers of an assembly or protest.
-This does not prevent a member from taking enforcement actions in the event that the member has probable cause to believe that a person, whether a leader/organizer or not, is inciting violence or has committed a crime. - 12.
-BPD members shall not allow personal beliefs and opinions to interfere with their duties as a law enforcement officer. - 13.
-BPD members shall not express personal, political, or religious views during a public assembly while on duty.
+Members may not form lines at the beginning and end of the alley and close off all exit routes.
+Members may not arrest everyone thus gathered within the alley that intersects the park.

+- 18. Members shall not treat protesters differently based on the content or viewpoint of their legally protected speech, nor based on the race, national origin, gender identity, gender expression, disability or illness (physical or mental), sexual orientation, religion, political ideology or affiliation, social status, veteran status, economic status, familial status, HIV status, immigration status, homelessness, language ability, age, or any other protected class under state, federal, and local laws.
+See Policy 317, Fair and Impartial Policing. - 19.
+Members shall not target the leaders or organizers of an assembly or protest by singling out such persons for harsher treatment.
+Members shall not single out persons for video recording solely because the persons appear to be the leaders or organizers of an assembly or protest.
+This does not prevent a member from taking enforcement actions in the event that the member has probable cause to believe that a person, whether a leader/organizer or not, is inciting violence or has committed a crime. - 20.
+Members shall not allow personal beliefs and opinions to interfere with their duties as a law enforcement officer. - 21.
+Members shall not express personal, political, or religious views during a public assembly while on duty.